e-oj/visa/README.md

   final String accessToken; // OAuth access token
 }
 ```
 It provides shortcuts to access common user properties (userId, name, email, profile image) as well as the accessToken.
-The complete, returned user json can be accessed through the <b>userJson</b> property and you can access the full authentication response (the response in which we recieved an API access token) through the <b>response</b> property.
+The complete, returned user json can be accessed through the **userJson** property and you can access the full authentication response (the response in which we recieved an API access token) through the **response** property.

 ### Step 4 - Rejoice!
 You have successfully implemented third party auth in your app! you're now one step closer to launch.
 Rejoice!